Jul 5, 2026Precision Engineering & Tooling

 Layout Principles for Ejector Pins

-(3) Avoid placing ejector pins on sloped surfaces if possible; if unavoidable, incorporate anti-slip features to prevent misalignment during ejection.
+(3) Flat Surfaces Only: Avoid placing ejector pins on sloped surfaces if possible; if unavoidable, incorporate anti-slip features to prevent misalignment during ejection.

 Ejector Sleeve Design Considerations